top of page

 If you have companion animals of your own at home, all must be and have proof of:

-Animals must be able to be physically seperated in your home from other foster animals.
+• Animals must be able to be physically separated in your home from other foster animals.
 (The length of isolation period depends on the needs of individual foster animals)

 We cant thank you enough for your interest in fostering!
-The time you'll spend caring for animals in need is truely invaluable and expands our capacity to save other animals as well!
+The time you'll spend caring for animals in need is truly invaluable and expands our capacity to save other animals as well!

 -Questions can be emailed to: info@op-hs.org